something fishy: seattle travel blog

 The EMP is kind of a nerd museum—it has a fantasy exhibit, a horror exhibit, and a science fiction exhibit.
 I love it anyway.

 Seattle has a kind of small-city feel, but I don't realize exactly how small until I run into my friend James and his girlfriend, who happen to be on vacation in Seattle, IN THE MIDDLE OF THE HORROR MOVIE EXHIBIT.
 Crazy.
 It's a cool little exhibit; it has different screens where you can watch mini-documentaries about the making and psychology of different horror movies like The Exorcist and Psycho.

 Strangely, we run into my friend James and his girlfriend IN this exhibit.
 We’d both casually mentioned that we were going to be in Seattle at the same time, but neither of us had made plans with each other.
 And then we run into each other.
 In Seattle.
 In this museum.
 In this exact exhibit.
 Funny how life works.

 The last day, we visit the University of Washington!
 It's a gorgeous campus, East Coast-looking, with large stone buildings and castle-looking towers.
 It was especially pretty because all of the cherry blossoms were in bloom.
 We didn't even need to go all the way to Washington D.C. for the Cherry Blossom Festival.

-Seattle was fun, but I'm not quite sure if I would live there.
+I'm not quite sure if I would live there, but I did love this city.
+It’s a much different vibe than the cities I’m used to, and definitely a place to go back to.
 I suppose we'll have to see (but Amazon, if you're reading this, I would 100% move there to work for you).

 Until next time, Seattle!